vele616/monorepo/packages/jobboard/website/content/jobs/head-of-growth-marketing-vinovest-eeUXS.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/vinovest"
 companyWebsite: "https://vinovest.recruitee.com/"
-summary: "Vinovest intends to hire a new head of growth marketing.
-If you have 5+ years of growth marketing, growth hacking, or performance marketing experience required, consider applying."
+summary: "Vinovest intends to hire a new Head of Growth Marketing.
+If you have 5+ years of growth marketing, growth hacking, or performance marketing experience, consider applying."
 summaryBackup: "Vinovest is looking for a head of growth marketing that has experience in: #marketing, #analytics, #management."
-featured: 20
+featured: 12
 ---

 ## Job description